Reigate St Mary's School: School day

 The formal school day runs from 8:25 am to 3:30 pm, but children can arrive earlier for breakfast at 7:30 am, and there is an "Extended Day" programme until 6 pm, including a hot meal in the Dining Room at 5 pm.
 "Wraparound" all-day childcare is available all round the year, apart from four weeks in the summer holiday period.

 Extracurricular activities

 Many children play a musical instrument.
 In 2016, pupils were playing chess for the county team.

 The school has an indoor heated swimming pool, and additional sports include archery, fencing, and benchball.

 In 2017, the school organised a four-kilometre Hope Walk around Reigate to raise awareness of suicides among young people.
-In the same year, a team from the school called Razor Sharp Minds won the regional final of the Lego League Challenge.
+In the same year, a team from the school called Razor Sharp Minds won the regional final of the FIRST LEGO League Challenge.
 In 2018, Year 5 children carried out a project which made the school's nature-reserve area more bee and butterfly friendly, upgrading it to a standard for children from other schools to visit.
 In October, this won the London area competition of the national Make a Difference Challenge.